 386 Marlborough was not listed in the 1935-1937 Blue Books and was shown as vacant in the 1936 City Directory.

-Katherine MacAuley’s brother, Murdo MacAuley, lived with her.
+On October 19, 1936, 386 Marlborough was acquired from Ray C. Johnson by Miss Katherine MacAuley, a nurse.
+She previously had lived at 102 Appleton.
+Her brother, Murdo MacAuley, lived with her.
 He died in March of 1938.

 Two of the Church’s parishioners, Robin Marvin and Willard Dickerson, organized the International Fellowship House to provide short-term housing for international students, which began operations in mid-1966.

-386 Marlborough remained the International Fellowship House in 2015.
+386 Marlborough remained the International Fellowship House in 2017.